Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 We explored several dramatic implications of this principle:

-This option maximizer behavior is like thermodynamics, but for AGIs.
+This option maximizer behavior is similar to thermodynamics, but for AGIs.

 It is not anthropomorphic behavior.
 It is simply a fundamental process of general intelligences.